-“True, someday you could be the second chieftain, but what honor is there in that?
-If you choose to be the next mage, you will know greatness beyond your wildest imaginations.
-Only you can choose which path you’ll take.
+“Someday you could be a second chieftain, but what honor is there in that?
+If you choose to be the next mage, you will know greatness beyond your wildest imaginations.”
+Fergus’ eyes sparkled.
+“Only you can decide which path you’ll take.
 I’ve asked your father, and he is willing for you to apprentice.
 But, in the end, it must be your choice.”

 Silently, Karn stared into the distance.
 The sun hung low on the horizon.

 Hidden in the branches of a large willow tree, a goshawk with golden eyes watched.
 Lorna awaited his decision.
-I doubt he can even remember our time together.
+I doubt he will even remember our time together.
 It’s a shame children grow out of their belief.

 The pair stood silent, as the sun dropped lower in the sky.
 Finally, Karn shook his head.
 “I want to be a fighter, like my father.”

 Fergus gently rested his arm on Karn’s shoulders.
 He choked the disappointment from his voice.
 “As I said, it’s your decision, Karn.
 I will not force you to learn.”

 Fergus sighed inwardly.
 He will.
 He watched the river flow a little longer, then patted Karn’s back.
 “Let’s go home.”

 A shrill cry pierced the evening air, and Lorna flew away.